vaipatel/SolarTally/src/SolarTally.Domain/ValueObjects/README.md

 ## Don't Share ValueObjects

-You have a `TimeInterval` value object that is used in `Site` called `PeakSolarInterval`, and also in `TimeIntervalWithKind` which appear in the collection `ApplianceUsageSchedule.TimeIntervalsWithKind`.
+You have a `TimeInterval` value object that is used in `Site` as `PeakSolarInterval`, and also in `UsageTimeInterval` as just `TimeInterval`.

-You want to inform each `TimeIntervalWithKind` in `ApplianceUsageSchedule.TimeIntervalsWithKind` that the `Site`'s `PeakSolarInterval` has changed.
+You want to inform each `UsageTimeInterval` in the `ApplianceUsageSchedule.UsageTimeIntervals` collection that the `Site`'s `PeakSolarInterval` has changed.

 You just pass the `PeakSolarInterval` from `Site` down to `ApplianceUsageSchedule`.

-You then erroneously use it directly inside a new `TimeIntervalWithKind`, so that it is now shared between two entities, and you then append to the `TimeIntervalsWithKind` collection.
+You then erroneously use it directly inside a new `UsageTimeInterval`, so that it is now shared between two entities.
+You then obliviously append to the `UsageTimeIntervals` collection.

 Because of the erroneous sharing, you'll first see the warning:
 ```
-The same entity is being tracked as different weak entity types 'Site.PeakSolarInterval#TimeInterval' and 'TimeIntervalWithKind.TimeInterval#TimeInterval'.
+The same entity is being tracked as different weak entity types 'Site.PeakSolarInterval#TimeInterval' and 'UsageTimeInterval.TimeInterval#TimeInterval'.
 If a property value changes it will result in two store changes, which might not be the desired outcome.
 ```

 It'll be followed by the `Microsoft.EntityFrameworkCore.Update` `fail` message: